telink-semi/telink_zigbee_ble_concurrent_sdk/doc/telink_zigbee_ble_concurrent_sdk_Release_Note.md

 * improve the mac tx/rx performance
   1. simplify sending the ack packet,
   2. the incomming packets don't be discarded while it's waiting the ack
+* do rf rx switch in rf_performCCA() to avoid changing the rf setting again after ble sync interrupt has occured.
 * timer event number can be configured by user, and limit the broadcast timer event number(by TIMER_EVENT_SIZE_BRC) to avoid system exception
 * update driver for supporting different flash(open source for flash.c)